 - PAP supports all the authentication methods of Azure MFA in the cloud: phone call, text message, mobile app notification, and mobile app verification code.

-- CHAPV2 supports phone call and mobile app notification.
+- CHAPV2 and EAP support phone call and mobile app notification.

 - The input methods that the client application (VPN, Netscaler server, or other) can handle.
 For example, does the VPN client have some means to allow the user to type in a verification code from a text or mobile app?